malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The sequence of CP actions required to execute a planner are complex and, although an overall strategy is known, the exact sequence is unknown a priori.
 Additionally, there are multiple strategies for solving the planning problem and different domains may be better aligned to different strategies.

-So meta-management may be more than just parameter optimisation at learning time.
-It may involve processes for monitoring, modelling, and actively affecting the state of the control process while the control process performs its control of the body.

-A detailed discussion for all the possible reasons for meta management will be carried out in a later chapter after introducing more elaborate forms of deliberative control process.
-For now, in the context of the control processes discussed so far, some example forms of meta management include:
-- parameter optimisation at time of learning based on past action sequences and feedback
-- generation of low-level feedback signals such as to indicate efficiency and "smoothness" of state trajectories
-- generation of feedback signals based on higher order understanding of the problem domain (eg: that the path planner considered paths in the wrong order)
-- monitoring of control process
-- active tuning of control process during execution
-- strategy selection

-In conclusion, a multi-step processor requires meta-management.
-For the most simple multi-step processors, meta-management can be in the form of simple parameter optimisation algorithms applied during a learning phase post execution.
-For more advanced multi-step processors, a much more advanced and active form of meta-management is required, one which might even have comparable complexity to the primary control process itself.
+In conclusion, a multi-iteration processor requires meta-management.
+For the simplest multi-iteration processors meta-management may be in the form of simple parameter optimisation algorithms applied during an offline learning phase.
+For more advanced multi-iterations processors, a much more advanced and active form of meta-management may be required, one which might model the behaviours of the first-order processes and which might even have comparable complexity to the first-order control process itself.
+The next part looks in more detail at the different possible forms of meta-management.

 ---